soajs/soajs.golang/README.md

 ### Registry Methods

-The registry provides several methods for accessing databases, services, and resources:
+The registry provides several methods for accessing databases, services, resources, and custom configurations:

 ```go
 // Get a database by name